PacktPublishing/Learn-PostgreSQL/README.md

 #### Errata
+* Page 42 (The template databases): in the code section the command shown is `psql -l`.
+Unluckily, the first line of command output, that reports `List of databases`, has been placed on the right side of the very same line of the command.
+In order to reproduce the command, you need to copy and execute only the **`psql -l`** command (reported errata *CA162683* on 2021-09-30);
 * Page 82 (Dropping databases, first paragraph): **to drop a table** _should be_ **to drop a database**
 * Page 122 (Using FULL OUTER JOIN, point 2): **`j_tags_posts`** _should be_ **`j_posts_tags`**
 * Page 152 (`LAST_VALUE` Window Function): the query `select category, row_number() over w, title, last_value(title) over w